Form and Void (True Detective): 2012

-The lawnmower man (Glenn Fleshler) watches over a man bound to a bed in a room filled with words in the walls, whom he calls "daddy".
-He exits the room to his nearby house, where he reunites with Betty (Ann Dowd), his lover.
-The man is later seen painting a mural at a school playground, also staring at the children.
+The caretaker with facial scarring featured at the end of the previous episode (Glenn Fleshler) watches over a man whom he calls "daddy" who is bound to a bed in a room filled with words written on the walls.
+He exits the room to his nearby house, where he effortlessly dons a British accent while watching Cary Grant and James Mason in North by Northwest on TV.
+Despite its squalor, his house seems to be full of books.
+He reunites with Betty (Ann Dowd), his developmentally disabled lover.
+The caretaker is later seen painting a building at a school playground and staring at the children.

-In the boat, Cohle (Matthew McConaughey) forces Geraci (Michael Harney) to watch the videotape depicting Marie Fontenot's rape and murder.
+On the boat, Rust (Matthew McConaughey) forces Geraci (Michael Harney) to watch the videotape depicting Marie Fontenot's rape and murder.
 Disturbed by the content, Geraci confesses that Sheriff Ted Childress was in charge of the investigation and then dropped the case.
-Cohle and Hart (Woody Harrelson) exit the boat and then leave Geraci, telling him that they have incriminating evidence against him if anything happens to them.
-They also inform him that they have hired a hitman to kill him if they are arrested or murdered, and prove their point by having an unseen sniper shoot at Geraci's car; the unseen sniper is in fact Robert Doumain, whose son went missing in 1985.
-Afterwards, Cohle and Hart leave him and drive off.
+Rust and Marty (Woody Harrelson) exit the boat and leave Geraci, telling him that they have incriminating evidence against him if anything happens to them.
+They also inform him that they have hired a hitman to kill him if they are arrested or murdered, and prove their point by having an unseen sniper shoot at Geraci's car.
+The sniper turns out to be Robert Doumain, owner of the bar where Rust works whose son went missing in 1985.
+Afterwards, Rust and Marty leave him and drive off.

-While analyzing their evidence, Hart notices that a house in Dora Lange's neighborhood was freshly painted in another picture, indicating that the killer painted it, which is why it was deemed the "green-eared spaghetti monster".
-As they drive to the house, they amend their confrontation regarding Maggie (Michelle Monaghan), with Cohle confessing that she visited him a few days ago just to make sure Hart was okay.
+While analyzing their evidence, Marty notices that a house in Dora Lange's neighborhood was freshly painted a green color in another picture, indicating that the killer painted it, which is why he was deemed the "green-eared spaghetti monster" by some children who escaped him.
+As they drive to the house, they amend their confrontation regarding Maggie (Michelle Monaghan), with Rust confessing that she visited him a few days ago just to make sure Marty was okay.
 They find the house and contact the original owner at the time, Lilly Hill.
 She remembers that people painted her house, identifying one of them as the man with the scarred face.
 Checking her husband's payment records, they track the company as Childress and Sons Maintenance, which worked in many areas where women and children disappeared.
 While family records don't reveal living sons to the founder Billy Childress, they manage to get an address to a house.